 After a long day at work and wearing makeup for hours on end, the skin can get extremely stressed.
 No wonder you experience dryness, spots, bad texture, and fine lines.
 To relax the skin at nighttime, it is best to use a chamomile facial oil like this one, advises Hadley King, another dermatologist from New York.
 Chamomile is known for soothing the muscle tension and boosting blood flow, which is what you need when doing a gua sha facial.
 The therapeutic properties of the oil will calm the nerves and let the skin make the most of the gua sha treatment.
 The product doesn’t contain any harmful toxins that may damage the skin.
 Instead, it is designed to even out the complexions and calm the redness.
 If you’ve been dealing with severe skin conditions, you may like this one.

 Most facial oils take a while to react.
 This one delivers quick results and removes the debris congesting your pores.
 The ingredients in this product enable it to balance the functions in the skin and replenish its nourishment.
 This is one of the most valuable benefits to have when dealing with blackheads, premature aging, and other debilitating skin problems.
 If you are using gua sha to treat acne-prone skin, you might like this oil.
 It is a practical option for boosting blood flow and removing all the puffiness.
-This product contains black cumin and tea tree oil, which are known for its antimicrobial and anti-inflammatory properties.
+This product contains black cumin and tea tree oil, which are known for their antimicrobial and anti-inflammatory properties.
 But, the mix of cucumber and milk thistle gives it an extra moisturizing effect.
-Overall it’s an excellent alternative for lymph drainage and may even help reduce the acne, suggests King.
+Overall it’s an excellent alternative for lymph drainage and may even help reduce acne, suggests King.

 A lot of people have only recently started gua sha facial massages.
 But, compared to modern-day face scrapping, gua sha treatment is entirely different.
 You don’t need vigorous methods; you just need to apply the right oil and massage the area gently.
 It may be challenging at first, but all the effort is completely worth it.